 What practical nurses can expect from the job market

 The notable growth expected in the nursing profession is not just for some of the more advanced nursing professions.
-In fact, LPN employment is projected to grow 12 percent by 2026, nearly five percent faster than the average for all occupations nationwide.
+In fact, LPN employment is projected to grow 11 percent by 2028, over five percent faster than the average for all occupations nationwide.1

 But the high rate of growth isn’t the only promising part of becoming an LPN.
 There are a number of different specialized certifications LPNs can pursue to both increase job prospects and boost salary potential.
 In fact, there are more than 20 distinct certificate opportunities available to LPNs.
 Consider some of the most popular ones below:

 With so many options for specialized certification, you have the opportunity to not only become a more marketable nurse, but also truly find the niche you are passionate about and can excel within.

 If you are eager to break into the nursing industry and begin a fulfilling healthcare career with a wide range of possibilities for advancement, becoming a practical nurse could be the perfect path for you.
 Whether you find your life’s calling as an LPN or you use the experience gained as a stepping stone to a more advanced sector of nursing, the statistics have revealed that there’s no greater time than now to get started.

 It’s understandable, however, to want to dig into all the details before taking the leap and applying to a program.
 That’s why we’ve mapped out all the steps you’ll need to take if you choose to pursue this path.
 Learn more by visiting our article, “How to Become an LPN: 5 Steps to Earning Your Scrubs.”